Digital Single Market: Providing portability of online content services

 From 1 April 2018, consumers will be able to access digital services such as an on-line distribution service for films and TV series that they have already paid for when travelling in a different Member State, without restriction and at no cost.

-The simplification of VAT declaration
+Simplification of VAT declaration

 There is a one-stop shop for VAT registration.
 The aim is to avoid having to deal with a number of different national tax systems and then VAT rules are simplified in order to incentivize cross-border trade, combat VAT fraud (especially by non-EU actors), ensure fair competition for EU businesses, and provide equal treatment for online publications.

 Revision of the consumer protection cooperation regulation

 Addressing unlawful practices and identifying rogue traders are national enforcements authorities' means to protect consumers.
 Thereby, in order to detect the identity of the responsible trader, information can be requested from domain registrars and banks.
 Moreover, they can check geographical discrimination or after-sales conditions by carrying out mystery shopping and then can order the immediate take-down of websites hosting scams.